Systematic approach to measure the performance of microchannel-plate photomultipliers: Photon Detection Efficiency

 where $N_{pe@anode}$ is the number of photoelectrons (Npe) derived directly from the measured pulse height distribution at the anode, and $N_{pe@PC}$ is deduced from the PC current. $N_{pe@anode@LR}$ is measured at a low photon rate (LR, $\mathcal{O}$(kHz)), while $I_{PC@HR}$ for approximately the same Npe is the PC current obtained at a high photon rate (HR, $>$10 MHz).
 The currents $I_{diode@HR}$ and $I_{diode@LR}$ are determined by a reference diode to scale the low and high rate measurements. $e$ is the elementary charge.

 The CE setup is sketched in Fig.~\ref{fig:CE}.
 For the measurement of $I_{PC}$ the voltage $U_{PC-MCP}$ between PC and MCP-In is the same as in normal operation and ranges from $\sim$150 V in an $R_{PC}$:$R_{MCP}$:$R_A$ = 1:10:1 voltage divider configuration to $\sim$750 V in a 4:10:1 configuration.
 In this case, the electrode MCP-Out and the anode are usually shorted.
 It is important to note that the CE depends slightly on the configuration used.
-For the latest PHOTONIS MCP-PMTs, a high CE close to 100\% can be achieved with a large $U_{PC-MCP}$.
+For the latest PHOTONIS MCP-PMTs with the 4:10:1 voltage divider configuration, a large CE close to 100\% was measured.
+The large CE is probably achieved by the deposition of a secondary emissive layer on top of the input electrode MCP-In \cite{orlov18}.
+However, the latter increases the tail of the time distribution (see Fig.~\ref{fig:tres}) and requires the use of a higher $U_{PC-MCP}$.

 Before the actual measurements, the MCP-PMT is placed in the dark for several hours to reduce the dark currents.
 The light from a PiLas laser is passed through a beam splitter, with one part falling on the PC of the MCP-PMT and the other part on the reference diode.
 The current of the reference diode is measured with a Keithley 6485 picoammeter at both low ($I_{diode@LR}$) and high ($I_{diode@HR}$) illumination rates.
 This is necessary because the light intensity of the laser is not proportional to its pulse frequencies $LR$ and $HR$.
 The number of photoelectrons ($N_{pe@PC}$) emerging from the PC is determined by measuring its current ($I_{PC@HR}$) at high laser rates using a second Keithley picoammeter (6487).
 As an example, the time evolution of the raw PC current $I_{PC}$ and the diode current $I_{diode}$ is shown in Fig.~\ref{fig:CEcurr} for several applied laser rates (peaks) from 10 MHz to 50 MHz.
 The tiny photon-induced PC current of $\lesssim$12 pA with laser switched on indicates the difficulty of the measurement.